pokt-network/docs/paths/node-runner/zero-to-node/2-4-create-account.md

 # 2-4: Create a Pocket wallet account

+At this point we have all the software we need to run our Pocket node, but we'll need to configure it first.

 Pocket nodes are associated with a Pocket wallet account.
 This is the account that will be used to send and receive transactions.
 You can either create a new account using the Pocket CLI we just installed, or you can use an existing account.
 For this guide, we'll be creating a new account.

 ## Creating an account

-To create an account, you can run the following command:
+To create an account, run the following command:

 ```bash
 pocket accounts create
 ```

 You'll be prompted to set a passphrase for the account.
-You can use any passphrase you like but for security reasons, it's best to use a passphrase that is at least 12 characters long - preferably longer.
+You can use any passphrase you like but for security reasons, it's best to use a passphrase that is at least 12 characters long, preferably longer.

+## Listing accounts

 After you've created the account you can use the `pocket accounts list` command to confirm that the account was added successfully.

-## Listing accounts

 ```bash
 pocket accounts list